archivesunleashed/archivesunleashed.org/content/aut/aut-reference.md

 from a full URL (`www.example.com/additional/file/path/info`).
 If desired, an additional string can be passed to the function as a default for the case the URL input returns `null`.
 - `ExtractEntities
-    * (iNerClassifierFile: String, inputRecordFile: String, outputFile: String, sc: SparkContext)` : Conduct [Named Entity Recogition](https://nlp.stanford.edu/software/CRF-NER.html) classification on a WARC or ARC record using the path to a [NER classifier](https://stanfordnlp.github.io/CoreNLP/), an ARC or WARC file path, an output file and a spark context.
+    * (iNerClassifierFile: String, inputRecordFile: String, outputFile: String, sc: SparkContext)` : Conduct [Named Entity Recogition](https://nlp.stanford.edu/software/CRF-NER.html) classification on a WARC or ARC record using the path to a [NER classifier](https://stanfordnlp.github.io/CoreNLP/), an ARC or WARC file path, an output file and a Spark context.
 - `ExtractHashtags(src: String): List[String]` : Extract all `#hashtags` from a Twitter status update or other content string, returning a list of hashtags.
 - `ExtractLinks(src: String): List[String]` : Extract all URLs from a content string, returning a list of detected URLs.
 - `RemoveHTML (content : String)` : Removes HTML tags from content data.